Ankushryuga/system_design_prepration/README.md

 3. https://leetdesign.com/

-## Must solve System design questions
+## These are Mmust solve system design questions